ARMmbed/mbed-os-5-docs/docs/tutorials/testing.md

 Bring the target out of reset and run the program.
 Your target will now be waiting for a synchronizing character string to be sent from the test tools over the serial port.
 Do not run the `mbed test` commands because that will attempt to flash the device, which you've already done with your IDE.

 Instead, the underlying test tools can be used to drive the test. [htrun](https://github.com/ARMmbed/htrun) is the tool that needs to be used in this case.
-This is installed when you install the requirements for mbed OS.
+This is installed when you install the requirements for Mbed OS.
 However, if you do not have it installed you can do this by running `pip install mbed-host-tests`.

 First, find your target's serial port by running the following command: